Potential users of LCRA GPS Sub-HARN control data

 US Survey Feet

-In 2007, the NGS (National Geodetic Survey) developed a new adjustment and in May 2007 published new NAD 83(NSRS2007) positions for all HARN stations which correlated these stations closer to CORS Continuously Operating Reference Stations) positions.
+In 2012, the NGS (National Geodetic Survey) developed a new adjustment and in October 2013 published new NAD 83/2011 Epoch 2010 positions for all HARN stations which correlated these stations to CORS Continuously Operating Reference Stations) positions as well as existing Leica and TXDOT RTN's.

-The new adjustment of the LCRA Sub-HARN network using the combination of 2007 NAD 83 (NSRS2007) positions and new current CORS positions changed coordinate values in relation to the 2003 epoch adjustment on average the following amounts:
+The new adjustment of the LCRA Sub-HARN network using NAD 83/2011 Epoch 2010 positions and ellipsoid heights changed coordinate values in relation to the NSRS 2007 epoch adjustment on average the following amounts:

 X(E) coordinate values by less than < 1cm (0.03 ft)